jiya-singhal/nodejs-dummy-data-project/README.md

 - Implementing data filtering and sorting features
 - Handling errors and validating inputs

-# To run this project, you'll need:
+# To run this project, we'll need:

 - Node.js (version 12.0.0 or above)
 - npm (version 6.0.0 or above)